Upper airway resistance syndrome: Signs and symptoms

 Symptoms of UARS are similar to those of obstructive sleep apnea, but not inherently overlapping.
 Fatigue, insomnia, daytime sleepiness, unrefreshing sleep, anxiety, and frequent awakenings during sleep are the most common symptoms.
 Oxygen desaturation is minimal or absent in UARS, with most having a minimum oxygen saturation >92%.

 Many patients experience chronic insomnia that creates both a difficulty falling asleep and staying asleep.
 As a result, patients typically experience frequent sleep disruptions.
-Most patients with UARS snore, but not all.
+Snoring is associated with UARS in most cases, but not always.

 Some patients experience hypotension, which may cause lightheadedness, and patients with UARS are also more likely to experience headaches and irritable bowel syndrome.

 Predisposing factors include a high and narrow hard palate, an abnormally small intermolar distance, an abnormal overjet greater than or equal to 3 millimeters, and a thin soft palatal mucosa with a short uvula.
 In 88% of the subjects, there is a history of early extraction or absence of wisdom teeth.
 There is an increased prevalence of UARS in east Asians.